ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 Access to the lockbox does not grant access to the contents of the lockbox.
-The lockbox key must be obtained through an alternative method.
+The lockbox passphrase must be obtained through an alternative method.
 Upon the server seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will issue a "grant service challenge" to verify the user wishes to grant access to all those namespaces.

-The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
+The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox passphrase hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.

 If the lockbox reset flag is specified then a new account is created based on the identity and the existing account remains associated to the old identities, or the old account is removed if no other identities remain associated.

-If the lockbox key hash does not match for the account but the identity access passed into the account is valid and matches the account ID used then all data in all namespaces for the account must be wiped out.
-The lockbox key hash must become updated with the new key hash.
+If the lockbox passphrase hash does not match for the account but the identity access passed into the account is valid and matches the account ID used then all data in all namespaces for the account must be wiped out.
+The lockbox passphrase hash must become updated with the new key hash.

 ### Example